wptrainingteam/themes-plugins-relationship/README.md

 *   **Time Estimate:** 15 minutes
 *   For this lesson, we are assuming that the student has a basic understanding of how to set up a WordPress site and has chosen and installed themes and plugins.
-*   The preferred answers to the screening questions is “yes.”
+*   The preferred answers to the screening questions are “yes.”
 Participants who reply “no” to all questions may not be ready for this lesson.

 ## Hands-on Walkthrough